VACCINATION UPDATE MAY 2021

 COVID-19 Be Informed

-Visit the BC Centre for Disease Control site for up-to-date information about COVID-19, how to protect yourself, your family and community, and what to do if you suspect you have the virus.
+Visit the BC Centre for Disease Control site for up-to-date information about COVID-19, how to protect yourself, your family and community, current restrictions, and what to do if you suspect you have the virus.

 Since the beginning of the Pandemic we’ve moved swiftly to put in place protocols and safety measure to guard against the spread of COVID-19 to the people we support, their families, our staff and our broader communities.
 From the lockdown in Phase 1, to the gradual re-opening of our world, we have worked diligently with Provincial Health, work safety and social services agencies, and organizations within our sector to develop effective responses to a poorly known, and changing threat.